Get the Desktop App for Battle.net Now

 Attributes are raised automatically as your level increases.
 You’ll grow more powerful as you destroy your enemies and progress through the game.
 In addition, many pieces of equipment that you’ll find are enchanted to confer specific bonuses to attributes when they’re equipped; select your gear to bolster the attributes you care about most.

-You can review your current attributes at any time from the Inventory page (PC: “I” Key; Xbox 360: BACK; PlayStation®3: SELECT).
+You can review your current attributes at any time from the Inventory page (PC: “I” Key; Xbox 360 and Xbox One: BACK; PlayStation®3 and PlayStation®4: SELECT).

-In Nightmare and Hell mode (and beyond), you’ll continue to gain levels and skill runes, but you will also find items, gems, potions, armor, and weapons only available in these difficulty levels.
+In the Torment difficulty setting, you will also find unique, legendary armor and weapons that are only available in that difficulty level.
 As you grow in power, so too will your enemies.

 For more detailed information on difficulty levels, check the Game Difficulty section of this guide.